kaimitai/skchain/docs/solomon's_key_rom_map.md

 See the [Enemy Table](#enemy-types) for information on all possible enemy values.

-Positions consist of one byte, where the high nibble is the y-position minus one, and the low nibble is the x-position.
-For example the value 0xa5 gives the position (5, 9).
-A high nibble value of 0 gives a y-value of -1, which is not visible on the screen.

 <span style="color:lightgreen">
 Example: Level 1's enemy data section consists of the following bytes: 0x20, 0x71, 0x67, 0x00.